GoldsteinE/gh-blog/tlsign/README.md

   a signed file with another signed file from the same domain.
   I don’t think it *is* possible, and I didn’t manage to produce this issue, but I am not completely sure and any comments are welcome.

   One point against the validity of my implementation is the existence of the [Signed HTTP Exchanges] spec.
   Some smart people presumably considered this and found it to not be enough, so what’s the issue?
   The spec mentions shorter signature lifespans as one of the motivations, but I don’t think it’s relevant for e.g. the original case of generating previews.

+  One possible hardening measure here is to prevent the attacker from tinkering with seeds: if, for example, we say that the seed is always hash of the URL, it would be harder to somehow mix different sessions into a one fake frankensession.

 - I think that this approach may be worthwhile for the original problem (federating cached previews) with a bit of polishing.